The effective date of this disclosure is October 2, 2023. You can view a printer friendly (PDF) version of this disclosure to keep for your records.

 Although payment of an item may be stopped, you may remain liable to any item holder, including us.
 If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys’ fees.
 You assign to us all rights against the payee or any other holder of the item.
 You agree to cooperate with us in any legal actions that we may take against such persons.
 You should be aware that anyone holding the item may be entitled to enforce payment against you despite the stop-payment order.

 OVERDRAFTS: If at any time, the available funds in your account are not sufficient to cover checks, ACH, debit cards and other electronic transactions presented for payment on your account, those checks and items will be handled in accordance with our overdraft procedures.
-Your account will then be subject to a charge for the item whether paid or returned as set forth in our current fee disclosure.
-This fee is imposed for any overdraft created by checks, ACH, debit cards, or by other electronic means.
-Additionally, more than one overdraft fee may be charged against the account per day, depending on the number of checks presented on, and other withdrawals made from the account.
+Your account may then be subject to a charge for the item, whether paid or returned, as set forth in our current fee disclosure.
 Except as otherwise agreed in writing, we, by covering one or any overdraft, do not agree to cover overdrafts in the future and may discontinue covering overdrafts at any time.
 If we pay a check or draft that would otherwise overdraw your account, you agree to pay the overdraft amount immediately.
 We reserve the right to pursue collection of previously dishonored items at any time.

 If we have approved an overdraft protection plan for your account, we will honor drafts drawn on insufficient funds by transferring funds from a savings account or another deposit account or a loan account, as you have directed up to the approved amount.
 The fee for these overdraft transfers and excessive transfers, if any, is set forth in our current fee disclosure.